Why stress affects weight

 Three natural nutrition tips to help weight loss

 I’m an advocate for the Low-GL Diet for keeping weight off.
 But if you’re looking to lose some extra weight, then there are some natural aids.
-Slimming pills rarely deliver the results they promise, and those that do often act like stimulants, speeding up your metabolism and giving you short-term weight loss but long-term problems.
+Slimming pills rarely deliver the results they promise, and those that do often act like stimulants, speeding up your Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it… and giving you short-term weight loss but long-term problems.
 However, there are three nutritional supplements that are extremely effective and therefore recommended if you are trying to lose weight.
 They are

 1. Hydroxycitric Acid (HCA for short)